geeknoid/frozen-collections/README.md

 The analysis performed when creating maps tries to find the best concrete implementation type given the data at hand.
 The macros perform analysis at build time and generally produce slightly faster results.
-The collection types meanwhile perform analysis at runtime and the resulting collections are slightly slower.
+The collection types meanwhile perform analysis at runtime, and the resulting collections are slightly slower.

 When creating static collections using the macros, the collections produced can often be embedded directly as constant data into the binary of the application, thus requiring no initialization time and no heap space.
 This also happens to be the fastest form for these collections.
-When possible, this happens automatically, you don't need to do anything special to enable this behavior.
+When possible, this happens automatically.
+You don't need to do anything special to enable this behavior.

 ## Analysis and Optimizations